sourabhv/sourabhv.github.io/_posts/2014-09-18-dropbox-command-line-tool-1.md

             echo(str(err))
 {% endhighlight %}

 Lets understand this one line at a time.
-I will skip over anything already discussed above.
-I will link to the documentation for any new functions used here.
-Go over their docs if you don't know what they do.
+I will skip over anything already discussed above and link to the documentation for any new functions used here.
+Go over their docs if you don't understand what they do.

 - **#1**: We create a class variable to get the `ACCESS_TOKEN` from environment variables.
 The `get` method returns the value if it finds the variable, or `None` otherwise.